-We recommend all first-time students purchase a basic pottery tool kit (PTK) with their registration, \$27.00 plus tax.
+We recommend all first-time students purchase a basic pottery tool kit (PTK) with their registration, \$30.00 plus tax.

-Glaze fees for weekly adult courses are an additional cost of 6 cents (.06) per cubic inch or bulk rate at 4 cents (.04) after 1200 cubic inches.
+Glaze fees for weekly adult courses are an additional cost of 8 cents (.08) per cubic inch or bulk rate at 6 cents (.06) after 1200 cubic inches.
+Glaze fees have increased for the first time since 2008 due to the significant rise in raw chemical material costs we are seeing due to global market change.

-Pet Policy
+Chapter 4 Pet Policy